mvolkmann/blog/src/swift/Fastlane.md

 1. Click "Account" and sign in.
 1. Scroll down to the "Membership Details" section.
 1. Copy the "Team ID" value.
+1. Paste it as the value for `team_id` in `fastlane/Appfile`.

+To get the AppStoreConnect Team ID:

+1. cd to the project root directory.
+1. Enter `fastfile produce`.
+1. You will be prompted to select a team.
+   Each team name will be followed by the ITC team id in parentheses.
+   Copy the desired ITC team id value.
+1. Paste it as the value for `itc_team_id` in `fastlane/Appfile`.

 For more information about the file `Appfile`, see the fastlane docs on
 {% aTargetBlank "https://docs.fastlane.tools/advanced/#appfile", "Appfile" %}.